 1. Node views

-Nodes are not just those small dots you see on a network map, they can contain rich information, which are used for filtering, analysis, and telling compelling stories.
+Nodes are not just those small dots you see on a network map, they can contain rich information, which is used for filtering, analysis, and telling compelling stories.
 Node views (cards, panels, pages) are redesigned to be consistent and to display complex attributes beautifully.

 2. Graph categories

-So far, more than five thousand members created thousands of graphs about variety of topics on Graph Commons.
+So far, more than five thousand members created thousands of graphs about a variety of topics on Graph Commons.
 To make this diversity more discoverable, we categorized graphs into broad themes as “Politics”, “Culture”, “Life”, “Tech”, “Business”.
-This is just a start, eventually everyone will be able to tag their graphs.
+This is just a start, eventually, everyone will be able to tag their graphs.

 3. Hubs as data portals

 Hubs on Graph Commons are used by organizations.
 We gave the hub landing pages a highly customizable and informative new layout so that your community can find the most relevant information quickly and explore your dataset seamlessly.

 Dedicated search box is the entry point into your dataset.